table of contents

 The Link Between PTSD and Addiction Explained

-Can You Help Someone with PTSD and Addiction?
+Can You Help Someone With PTSD and Addiction?

-The Link Between PTSD and Addiction
+The Relationship Between PTSD and Addiction

-Which Disorder Comes First?
+Which Condition Comes First?

 Signs and Symptoms of PTSD